Supervisor: Mr. Michael R. Jones

-Sheltered Instruction (SI) is a planning process that helps teachers provide ELLs with grade-level content instruction by adapting lesson activities to the English proficiency level of individual students.
+Sheltered English Instruction (SEI) is a planning process that helps teachers provide MLs with grade-level content instruction by adapting lesson activities to the English proficiency level of individual students.

-SI promotes the use of clear, direct, and easy-to-understand language and a wide range of scaffolding strategies to communicate an understanding of content in mathematics, social studies, and language arts to students.
+SEI promotes the use of clear, direct, and easy-to-understand language and a wide range of scaffolding strategies to communicate an understanding of content in mathematics, social studies, science, and language arts to students.

-SI activities require that teachers analyze the subject matter content to determine the academic language that must be taught to make content accessible for ELs.
+SEI activities require that teachers analyze the subject matter content to determine the academic language that must be taught to make content accessible for ELLs.

 • building background knowledge and connecting new content to students' prior knowledge;